rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/aks.md

 1. Click **New registration.**

-1. Enter a name.
-This will be the name of your service principal.
+1. Enter a name for your service principal.

 1. Optional: Choose which accounts can use the service principal.